onedata/onedata-documentation/docs/user-guide/data-distribution-and-metrics.md

 ## Viewing data distribution

 ::: warning
-If providers are not yet fully synchronized, the reported data distribution may temporarily differ between them.
+If files are not yet fully synchronized between providers, the reported data distribution may temporarily differ between them.
 :::

 You can view how the data is distributed among storage backends supporting the space